 Much of the adoption process depends on the type of adoption a family chooses.
 For families adopting domestically, they may elect to work with either an adoption facilitator, an adoption law firm, a local/regional agency, or a national agency.
 Families who work with an adoption facilitator and/or adoption law firm essentially are pursuing an independent adoption.
 In this case, either the adoption facilitator, or the adoption lawyer, or even the prospective adoptive parents will identify a prospective birth mother.
 However, adoption facilitators are illegal in the state of Ohio.
 Per Ohio adoption laws, “a person seeking to adopt a minor shall utilize an agency or attorney to arrange the adoption.”
 Adoption facilitators are not permitted to advertise to prospective birth mothers, making independent adoption in Ohio difficult.
 It is possible to still adopt independently in Ohio, but adoption law firms typically do not provide as many pre-and post-adoption services, including counseling services.

 Families choosing to work with a local or national agency will experience much of the same process.
 The only difference between a local and national agency is a national agency has greater reach than a local agency, which may decrease wait times.
 The benefit of a local agency is that there may be an increased opportunity for more one-on-one interactions with both the agency and the prospective birth parents.

-Both the qualified adoptive parent (QAP), adoption agencies, and adoption law firms may advertise to prospective birth mothers.
-There are no limitations to advertising, and advertising may take place in the form of billboards, direct mailings, newspapers and magazines, websites, radio, television, or personal representation.
+Both qualified adoptive parents (QAP), adoption agencies, and adoption law firms may advertise to prospective birth mothers.
+There are no limitations to advertising, and advertising may take place in the form of billboards, direct mailings, newspapers, and magazines, websites, radio, television, or personal representation.
 Once a prospective birth mother is identified, the prospective adoptive parents will work to get to know one another–to the level of which both parties of comfortable.

 The Adoption Process – Foster Care